jishmachiraykal/Microcontroller-Embedded-C-Programming/host/bitwise_operators/README.md

 * & is used to test and clear not to set bits

 * XOR is used toggle the number.
 Ex: toggle LED

+* In bitwise operator, we do the operation bit by bit.
+In logical operation, the value will be 0 or 1 i.e., true or false

+* For even number lsb will be 0 always and for odd number lsb will be 1 always.
+Because lsb will be 1(8 4 2 1), so if it is odd then lsb will be 1 or if even then 0

+* Set a bit means making the bit 1 and clear a bit mean making the bit 0